 The incredible and challenging geography of Antarctica encloses a natural archive that opens up to unmeasurable scientific advance.

+It was the last continent to be discovered on this planet and it is one of the few nooks on Earth that remains nearly unspoilt.
+Behind its thick ice walls, it hides a past that enables us to learn much about the present natural phenomena.
 Today, its landscape features a polar desert, but during the Cretaceous, it was part of the supercontinent called Gondwana, where a profuse animal and plant life used to develop.
 When this territory was isolated due to the movement of the large masses of waters that gave origin to the oceans, the strong climate changes turned Antarctica into a desolate and arid surface.
 It is in this kind of geography where science opens its way through.